 As specified in [RFC4422], the server is responsible for binding credentials to a specific authorization identity.
 It is therefore necessary that only specific trusted IdPs be allowed.
-This is typical part of SAML trust establishment between RP's and IdP.
+This is typical part of SAML trust establishment between Relying Parties and IdP.